Food for Cancer

 We can show you how!
 Diet has been an essential tool for healing the body throughout all of human history.
 Further, research has shown that diet and lifestyle can impact all 10 hallmarks of cancer.
 They can decrease cancer's ability to develop a blood supply (angiogenesis), decrease it's spread (metastasis) and promote cell death (apoptosis).
 It can also inhibit growth factors like insulin, IGF-1, VEG-F and others.
 Hippocrates was right, food is medicine.

 When you think of typical foods in the American diet, what do you think of?
 Fast food, burgers, French fries, pizza, popcorn, potato chips, barbecue, grilled cheese, macaroni and cheese, peanuts, ice cream, cookies, cake, candy, soda, and so many more.
 This diet is calorie dense, high glycemic, carbohydrate-rich and lacking in nutrients.
-It causes hormone imbalances that encourage cancer growth.
+It causes hormonal imbalances that encourage cancer growth.
 It contains few vegetables, not enough fiber, and an excess of omega 6 fatty acids.
-It is comprised of large amounts of sugar, flour, processed foods, toxic fats, conventionally raised meat and dairy (and the hormones and toxins involved in that), additives like flavorings, synthetic vitamins, preservatives, colors, texture modifiers and other chemicals.
+It is comprised of large amounts of sugar, flour, processed foods, toxic fats (seed oils!), conventionally raised meat and dairy (and the hormones and toxins involved in that), additives like flavorings, synthetic vitamins, preservatives, colors, texture modifiers and other chemicals.
 It also often includes large amounts of sugary beverages, alcohol and juice.
 These “foods” and beverages do not nourish our body’s physiology with ample micronutrients and the chemicals found in them are a significant cause of harm.
 This diet is directly linked to cancer, heart disease, diabetes, stroke, and other common diseases in our population.

 What can you do to change your diet?

 The good news is that you do not have to eat the Standard American Diet.
-You can choose to eat nutrient dense foods that nourish your body and protect you from cancer and other afflictions.
+You can choose to eat nutrient dense, low glycemic foods that nourish your body and protect you from cancer and other afflictions.
 You can cook your meals from scratch rather than opt for processed food.
 You can choose to avoid fast food and convenience snacks.
 As Michael Pollan says in his book ‘Food Rules’, “Don’t eat anything your great-grandmother wouldn’t recognize as food.”